 (a) If a saddle, work, or show horse is being transported from county to county in this state by the owner for the owner's

 personal use or business or

-where a purebred cow is if other livestock are being transported from county to county in this
+where a purebred cow is if cattle are being transported from county to county in this state by its

-state by its their owner for show purposes and where there is no change of ownership, the inspection certificate required by
+their owner for show purposes and where there is no change of ownership, the inspection certificate required by this section

 (b) The owner of a saddle, work, or show horse may apply for a permanent transportation permit valid for both interstate

 and intrastate transportation of the horse until there is a change of ownership.
 To obtain a permit, a horse must have either a

 registered brand that has been legally cleared or a lip tattoo or the owner